Velesio/Velesio-AIServer/README.md

 Stay tuned for:

 - ✅ Unity Integration Asset
 - ✅ Documentation
 - ✅ API Service
 - ✅ Ollama support
 - ✅ Flux support
-- ✅ Proprietary models support

 Follow the repo, drop a ⭐, and join the journey!